 So let’s examine this concern.
 With stock markets reaching new highs, does it mean we can expect negative returns around the corner?
-This is a very interesting question and if an investor had the answer they could time their exit from the market to avoid any downturn.
+This is a very interesting question and if an investor or wealth management adviser had the answer they could time their exit from the market to avoid any downturn.

 How are stock prices set?